Luiz12010/SSB64-Skins/README.md

 - use xdelta to apply the patch to your ROM.

 WHAT IS THIS?:
-- This skin mod replaces Captain Falcon's skin with Waluigi.
+- This is a skin mod that replaces Captain Falcon's models with Waluigi.

 WHAT DOES IT HAVE?:
 - This skin mod has a CSS portraits and a Stock Icon.